 January 14, 2020

 Avoiding Errors During the Spring Manufacturing Process, Part 2

 In part one of this two-part blog series, we went over some of the primary errors during the spring manufacturing process that should be avoided at all costs.
 Whether we’re talking DIY individuals hoping to manufacture their own springs or even certain professional spring manufacturers, avoiding these major risks plays a big role in the long-term quality of the spring that’s created.

-At Custom Spring Manufacturing, we offer a wide variety of high-quality custom spring options, from compression and conical springs to flowline springs, torsion springs and many others.
+At Custom Spring Manufacturing, we offer a wide variety of high-quality custom spring options, from compression springs to conical springs, torsion springs, and many others.
 Today’s blog will go over possible errors made when it comes to material choice, plus the proper materials to prioritize and why it’s important to work with experienced spring professionals throughout this process.

 There are few elements of the spring design process that are more important than choosing the proper material for the spring required.
 There are numerous spring material options out there, as we’ll detail momentarily, and making the wrong choice can have dire consequences.